Denodo Standard for AWS 8.0 Quick Start Guide

-Denodo is committed in helping you to succeed with the Denodo Platform through our comprehensive network of technical support and services.
+Denodo is committed to helping you to succeed with the Denodo Standard through our comprehensive network of technical support and services.

 Customers will use commercially reasonable efforts to resolve issues before escalating them to Denodo.
-Denodo will make a commercially reasonable effort to provide support to customers and reserves the right to refuse providing Maintenance and Support Services for customers who do not reach a minimum commercially reasonable level of monthly usage of any of the Denodo Platform for AWS products.
+Denodo will make a commercially reasonable effort to provide support to customers and reserves the right to refuse providing Maintenance and Support Services for customers who do not have monthly spends using any of the Denodo for AWS PAYG products.

 Once you are all set to start building your data virtualization solutions on AWS using Denodo Standard, we recommend that you check out all the available information:

 - Denodo tutorials

 - How-to videos